Temporary Event Notice (TEN)

 A Temporary Event Notice (TEN) is required for the temporary carrying on of licensable activities that are not authorised by a Premises Licence or Club Premises Certificate.
 It can be used to authorise relatively small-scale, ad hoc events, held in or on any premises.
 A number of limitations are imposed on the use of TENs and these apply to:

-the number of times a temporary event notice may be given in respect of any particular premises is 15 times in a calendar year (the Deregulation Act 2015 has increased this number from 12 to 15 with effect from 1 January 2016);
+the number of times a temporary event notice may be given in respect of any particular premises is 15 times or, for event periods occurring wholly or partly in 2022 or 2023, 20 times a calendar year

 the maximum length of time a TEN may have effect is 168 hours or seven days;

-the maximum number of people attending at any one time is 499; and
+the maximum number of people attending at any one time is 499

 What is the difference between a Standard and Late Temporary Event Notice?

 A standard Temporary Event Notice is given no later than 10 working days before the event to which it relates.
 This excludes the day the notice is received and the first day of the event.
 Working days are Monday to Friday, excluding Christmas Day, Good Friday and Bank Holidays.
 Although ten clear working days is the minimum possible notice that may be given, we would advise applicants to submit their applications at least three weeks before an event, to ensure the Licensing Office receives this in good time.

 The Home Office Guidance states that late Temporary Event Notices are intended to be used by premises users who are required for reasons outside their control to, for example, change venue at short notice, and should not be used save in exceptional circumstances.
 A late TEN can be given up to five working days but no earlier than nine working days before the date of event.

 Anyone aged 18 years or over can give a maximum of five standard TENs per calendar year or two late TENs.
 Personal licence holders can give a maximum of 50 standard TENs per calendar year or 10 late TENs.

 How do I apply?